jacopofar/dsr-db/cheatsheet_docker.md

   * `docker run X Y` runs command Y on image X, if omitted runs the default command defined in image metadata
-  * `docker system prune` removes unused images and containers Build commands:
+  * `docker system prune` removes unused images and containers
+  * `docker inspect X` see lots of details about a container

+Build commands:

 * `docker build .` builds an image from the Dockerfile in this folder